TheBoringPoker/pokerDB/README.md

 ## Database Integration

 The `storage` package provides a simple wrapper around GORM with support for MySQL, PostgreSQL and SQLite.
 Configure the `Dialect` and `DSN` fields in `storage.Config` to connect to the desired backend.
-SQLite can be used for local testing:
+SQLite can be used for local testing without any external services:

 ```go
 cfg := storage.Config{Dialect: storage.DialectSQLite, DSN: "file:test.db?cache=shared&mode=memory"}
 db, err := storage.NewDB(cfg)
 ```

 Tables are created automatically using `AutoMigrate`.
+UUID primary keys are generated in Go so that SQLite works out of the box without additional extensions.

 ## Compact Action Log